TechnologyBrewery/poetry-monorepo-dependency-plugin/README.md

 `ham` project were declared as `ham = "1.2.3"`.
 As a result, package metadata in archives for `spam` will shift from `Requires-Dist: ham @ ../ham` to `Requires-Dist: ham (==1.2.3)`

+Additionally, to address [path dependencies](https://python-poetry.org/docs/dependency-specification/#path-dependencies) not being portable, this plugin provides the ability to extend Poetry's [export][poetry-export] command usiusing the `export-without-path-deps` command.
+This command will exclude path dependencies from being written to intermediate `requirements.txt` exports.
+When installing the exported
+`requirements.txt` on another machine and/or Docker container local Paths dependencies can not be resolved and therefore can not be installed so they are removed.

 ### Command line mode

 If you need greater control over when `poetry-monorepo-dependency-plugin` is activated, this plugin exposes new `build-rewrite-path-deps`